bdarboe/Ops401/seattle-Ops-401d1: Reading 12.md

 Network Intrusion Detection Systems vs. Host Intrusion Detection Systems (HIDS) These two are used differently as their names implied.
 NID has a much quicker response that a HID.
 NID operates on different platforms as it does not need the presence of a specific OS or software to operate.
 They’re low cost and easy to setup.

 Pros of Network Intrusion Detection Systems:
-1. They Can Be Tuned to Specific Content in Network Packets
+•	They Can Be Tuned to Specific Content in Network Packets
-2. They Can Look at Data in the Context of the Protocol
+•	They Can Look at Data in the Context of the Protocol
-3. They Can Qualify and Quantify Attacks
+•	They Can Qualify and Quantify Attacks
-4. They Make It Easier to Keep Up With Regulation
+•	They Make It Easier to Keep Up With Regulation
-5. They Can Boost Efficiency
+•	They Can Boost Efficiency

 Cons of Network Intrusion Detection Systems:
-a.
-They Will Not Prevent Incidents By Themselves
+•	They Will Not Prevent Incidents By Themselves
-b.
-An Experienced Engineer Is Needed to Administer Them
+•	An Experienced Engineer Is Needed to Administer Them
-c.
-They Do Not Process Encrypted Packets
+•	They Do Not Process Encrypted Packets
-d.
-IP Packets Can Still Be Faked
+•	IP Packets Can Still Be Faked
-e.
-False Positives Are Frequent
+•	False Positives Are Frequent
-f.
-They Are Susceptible to Protocol Based Attacks
+•	They Are Susceptible to Protocol Based Attacks
-g.
-The Signature Library Needs to Be Continually Updated to Detect the Latest Threats
+•	The Signature Library Needs to Be Continually Updated to Detect the Latest Threats